 2. Edit or create a template

-3. In the Databases field, enter database names (comma-separated)
+3. In the Database field, enter the managed database name

 4. Save the template